Categories: Local News

 However, when news of Hurricane Melissa’s approach reached the group, the organization quickly pivoted its focus to provide broader assistance to those affected by the disaster.

-Stacey McKoy-Bryan, the group’s treasurer, recounted, “Then we heard that the hurricane would be coming to Jamaica, so I called colleague Leopole Anderson and told him that he must call a meeting in the group and let us see how best we can help after the hurricane.”
+Stacey McKoy-Bryan, the group’s treasurer, recounted, “Then we heard that the hurricane would be coming to Jamaica, so I called colleague Leopold Anderson and told him that he must call a meeting in the group and let us see how best we can help after the hurricane.”

-Through the efforts of member Leopold Blake, PPSHN established connections with two American organizations: Operation BBQ Relief and Mercury One, a charity founded by American journalist Glen Beck.
+Through the efforts of member Nadine Blake, PPSHN established connections with two American organizations: Operation BBQ Relief and Mercury One, a charity founded by American journalist Glen Beck.
 These organizations played a crucial role in providing meals to residents in the most severely impacted districts.

 McKoy-Bryan described the dire situation in many communities, stating, “Some of the communities are very bad because people lost their houses completely.
 Some lost roofs, and are staying under tarpaulins or staying with neighbors.”